khulnasoft-lab/design.khulnasoft.com/contents/content/error-messages.md

 ### Specific

 Generic error messages are not helpful, and they don't make sense out of context.
 Try to provide different errors for different messages and scenarios.
-For example, errors in text fields can be too long, too short, in the wrong format, etc.
+For example, errors in text fields can be too long, too short, in the wrong format, and so on.

 Error messages for specific situations are more helpful to users.